-Given a target fluid and the camera settings, the view-dependent multiscale fluid simulation is performed as follows:
+Given a target fluid and the camera settings, the viewdependent multiscale fluid simulation is performed as follows:

-- 1) Generate a Hilbert curve to cover the whole fluid domain and build the 3D-to-1D index template - 2) Compose an ordered work list consisting of four types of jobs: partition, EMD, simulation and output - 3) Follow the work list to do - For partition request: according to the current camera settings, the whole fluid domain is divided into simulation partitions Ω_i with fixed grid sizes and time steps - For EMD request: compute the velocity spectrum (2) with 3D EMD - For simulation request: solve Eqns.
-(14 16) on the specific simulation partition Ω_i - For output request: output the current velocity field u each simulation partition; and time entries of the output request are set according to the animation requirement.
+- 1. Generate a Hilbert curve to cover the whole fluid domain and build the 3D-to-1D index template - 2.
+Compose an ordered work list consisting of four types of jobs: partition, EMD, simulation, and output - 3.
+Follow the work list to do - a.
+For partition request: according to the current camera settings, the whole fluid domain is divided into simulation partitions Ω_i with fixed grid sizes and time steps - b.
+For EMD request: compute the velocity spectrum (2) with 3D EMD - c.
+For simulation request: solve (14)-(16) on the specific simulation partition Ω_i - d.
+For output request: output the current velocity field u.

+In step (2), time entries of the partition request are determined according to the camera motion; time entries of the EMD request are set with a fixed time interval specified by the user; time entries of the simulation request are calculated according to the fixed time step of each simulation partition; and time entries of the output request are set according to the animation requirement.
 In the current implementation, the oldest time step is always executed first in order to get the most up-to-date information from the other fluid simulations.
 Also, in the advection step, we simply use the latest total velocity field as the background velocity.
 By doing so, we ignore the numerical error caused by the simulations being out of synchronization.
 The main computational cost of our simulation framework is in the advection-projection solutions, which are performed separately on different partitions with different space-time resolutions.
-As high resolution solutions are only performed for the closest partitions to the viewer, usually very small domains, our simulation runs much faster comparing to the standard N-S solver using a uniform high resolution grid.
+As high-resolution solutions are only performed for the closest partitions to the viewer, usually very small domains, our simulation runs much faster comparing to the standard N-S solver using a uniform high-resolution grid.